-Collect some empty tin cans and grab a hammer and nails — or a drill.
-Fill the tins with water and freeze them overnight.
+The safest way to do this is to fill the tins with water and freeze them overnight.
 When it’s time to make the holes, wrap the tin in a towel to keep it from moving.
 Using the hammer and nail or drill, punch holes in the tin.
-Run the tins under hot water to remove the ice block.
-Follow these instructions for a more elaborate look involving patterns.
+Run the tins under hot water to remove the ice block when you’re done.

 13. Chill backyard party drinks with water balloons instead of ice.

 15. Use ketchup or mustard to remind the chef how you like your burger cooked.

 While you’re at it, mark the bun with your name so it’s clear who it belongs to.

 Get ketchup coupons so you can stock up and save money.

 16. Make outdoor party lights out of used K-Cups.

 Own a Keurig?
 Do you cringe at the thought of those little cups dying in a landfill?
 Solution: reuse old K-Cups and make cool crafts at the same time.

 Completely remove the K-Cup foil tops and clean them out so no coffee residue is left behind.
 Then poke a hole in the bottoms of the cups so you can push them over individual bulbs on a string of lights.